viktoriakrueger/.dotfiles/setup_macbook.md

 #### Cronjobs

-1. open preferences and go to ‚ÄúSecurity & Privacy‚Äù -> ‚ÄúPrivacy‚Äù
+1. open preferences and go to "Security & Privacy" -> "Privacy"
-2. scroll down to ‚ÄúFull Disk Access‚Äù on the left side and select it.
+2. scroll down to "Full Disk Access" on the left side and select it.
 3. hit the unlock icon and enter your password
-4. hit the ‚Äú+‚Äù sign to add an application
+4. hit the "+" sign to add an application
-5. type ‚Äúcommand+shift+G‚Äù to bring up the got to file dialog box (don‚Äôt seem able to navigate the /usr directory)
+5. type "command+shift+G" to bring up the got to file dialog box (don‚Äôt seem able to navigate the /usr directory)
-6. enter the full path name to the application (/usr/sbin/cron) and click on ‚ÄúGo‚Äù
+6. enter the full path name to the application (/usr/sbin/cron) and click on "Go"
-7. click ‚ÄúOpen‚Äù It should show up in the list with a check mark next to it.
+7. click "Open" It should show up in the list with a check mark next to it.
 I tried it with a simple csh script in cron and it worked
 ___

 ## disable sound effects